 as read in the International Business Times.

 But you won’t find me out protesting, because I don’t see the point to it.
-I understood the rules before the election (See Article II and the Twelfth Amendment to the Constitution of the United States) and thought they were as good as you’re likely to find anywhere.
+I understood the rules before the election (See Article II and the Twelfth Amendment to the Constitution of the United States).
+I thought they were as good as you’re likely to find anywhere.

 Some argue that the Electoral College was intended to favor smaller states.
-Certainly our founders pondered the issue of individual power vs. state power (resulting in the Senate giving states equality while the House of Representative tips the scale toward the individual).
+Certainly our founders pondered the issue of individual power vs. state power.
+That’s why the Senate gives states equality while the House of Representative tips the scale toward the individual.
 Personally, I like the notion of ‘one person, one vote’ without taking a penalty if you can actually wave to your neighbor from the front porch.

 A Growing Frustration

 It has been said that Mr. Trump was able to tap into America’s growing frustration with the gridlock in Washington.
 I can definitely understand such a frustration.
 The problem is that for a majority of Americans, that frustration was self-inflicted.
 I’m talking about the majority who four years ago voted for candidates specifically because those candidates promised to rip the word “compromise” from their dictionary and vehemently oppose every move the opposition makes (even if it was originally their idea).

 As one might expect, their candidates had some success.
 Now this majority is complaining that nothing gets done in Washington.
 Really?
 To me, that is strong evidence of the negative spiral I was concerned about.